Kaveh Madani: Political career

 He was appointed by Issa Kalantari as the Deputy for International Affairs, Innovation and Socio-cultural Engagement of Iran's Department of Environment in 2017.
 From 2017 to 2018, he served as the Deputy Vice President of Iran in his position as the Deputy Head of Iran's Department of Environment and the Chief of Iran's Department of Environment's International Affairs and Conventions Center.
 He was interrogated many times during his tenure in Iran and was arrested by the Islamic Revolutionary Guard Corps (IRGC) in February 2018.
 In April 2018, he resigned from his political post and revealed that he was kept under surveillance by the Iranian intelligence services and hardliners since his return to Iran.

 In Iran, he served as the Chair of the National Committee on International Climate Change Negotiations, Vice President of the National Committee of Sustainable Development, Member of the Supreme Council of Iran's House of Farmers, Member of Iran's Supreme Water Council, and Member of the Iran-Afghanistan Negotiations Workgroup on Water.
-He led Iran's delegation in the 23rd United Nations Climate Change Conference (COP23) and the 3rd Session of the United Nations Environment Assembly (UNEA-3).
+He was Iran's front environmental diplomat during his tenure in Iran.
+Madani led Iran's delegation at the 23rd United Nations Climate Change Conference (COP23) and the 3rd Session of the United Nations Environment Assembly (UNEA-3).